 The recent researches have shown that listening to joyful and happy music in an effort to make yourself happy, can give you a truly positive result.
 A 2012 research published in the Journal of Positive Psychology showed that trying to uplift the mood while listening to a piece of happy music works better than just listening.

 6. Imitate Good Leaders

-Imagine a situation where you have been promoted to a position that requires better leadership skill.
+Imagine a situation where you have been promoted to a position that requires better leadership skills.
 The researches have something for you.
 You can actually handle the situation by imitating someone else who possesses the desired skills.
-The Organizational behaviourism is of the view that such a step can make a person a better learner, an open worldview and ultimately a better leader.
+Organizational behaviorism is of the view that such a step can make a person a better learner, an open worldview, and ultimately a better leader.

 7. Simulating Romance

 It is universally known that emotions lead us to action.
 However, there are demonstrations that the opposite happens.
 Our actions fire our emotions.
 In a study, two groups of men and women were studied in a speed dating event.
 People in one group were told just to make casual dating while the people in the other groups were told to be more romantic as if they were already in love.
 At the end of the study, it was found that more couples from the second group would like to meet each other and many couples in the second group actually feel for each other.